 Cinnamon is a DE(Desktop Environment).
-DE is a collection of software, which collectively provide you a seamless Desktop experience.
-They are the reason, normal people who have no knowledge about the internal working of computer are able to use computers for a wide variety of purposes.
-Cinnamon is one such collection which is different.
+DE is a collection of software, which collectively provides you a seamless Desktop experience.
+They are the reason, normal people who have no knowledge about the internal working of the computer are able to use computers for a wide variety of purposes.
+Cinnamon is one such collection that is different.
 Different how?
-We will see, But for now, let’s just say that Cinnamon played a decisive role in making Linux mint, the most popular distro in the Linux world.
+We will see, But for now, let’s just say that Cinnamon played a decisive role in making Linux Mint, the most popular distro in the Linux world.

-Cinnamon is divided into components such as Muffin, Nemo and others.
+Cinnamon is divided into components such as Muffin, Nemo, and others.
 Muffin is its window manager which is mostly irrelevant to new users.
-Nemo is a file manager which is pretty easy to use.
+Nemo is a file manager that is pretty easy to use.
 And it is really perfect for basic tasks.